-255 The parameters obtained from training the emulator on four example ESMs reveal distinct inter-ESM differences in every emulator module (Fig. 3).
+The parameters obtained from training the emulator on four example ESMs reveal distinct inter-ESM differences in every emulator module (Fig. 3).
 The global mean temperature trends diverge by 0.9 °C by the end of the 21st century.
-For each ESM, $T_t^{glob,var}$ is described by oscillating AR coefficients with the first lag being positive, but the AR process order and the standard deviations of the innovations vary.
+For each ESM, $T_t^{\text{glob,var}}$ is described by oscillating AR coefficients with the first lag being positive, but the AR process order and the standard deviations of the innovations vary.

 In the local response module (Eq.
 6), the strongest warming rates, i.e., the largest β_s^{trend} terms, are found in the northern high latitudes, but there are substantial differences in the β_s^{trend} patterns between emulators trained on different ESMs (Fig. 3).
 For example, the CESM1(CAM5) emulator exhibits less warming in the tropics than the others do.
 In all emulators, the intercept term β_s^{int} is generally small in magnitude and smooth in space.
-The β_s^{var} fields indicate that Alaska, Amazon, and Australia frequently co-vary with global mean temperature variability.
-Only for HadGEM2-ES Central Asia emerges as a region of large β_s^{var} values.
+The β_s^{var} fields indicate that Alaska, the Amazon, and Australia frequently covary with global mean temperature variability.
+Only for HadGEM2-ES does central Asia emerge as a region of large β_s^{var} values.

 The local residual variability (Eq.
 7) exhibits generally less memory in the northern high latitudes than in the tropics as indicated by the lag-1 autocorrelation coefficients (Fig. 3).
-The innovations are largest in magnitude in high latitude continental climates such as North Asia and smallest in the tropics.
-However, also for these quantities the patterns differ between emulators calibrated on different ESMs.
+The innovations are largest in magnitude in high-latitude continental climates, such as northern Asia, and smallest in the tropics.
+However, for these quantities the patterns also differ between emulators calibrated on different ESMs.
 The localization radii chosen to regularize the empirical spatial covariance matrix $\tilde{\Sigma}{\eta}$ range from 1750 to 2750 km.

-270 5.2 Example realizations
+5.2 Example realizations

 Emulated temperature fields are visually indistinguishable from ESM test runs that were not used during training (Fig. 4).
 All fields exhibit the strongest warming and variability in the northern high latitudes.
-In terms of variability, CESM1(CAM5), HadGEM2-ES, and their emulations, show more patchy behaviour, i.e., locally more confined variability, than CanESM2 and MPI-ESM-LR.
+In terms of variability, CESM1(CAM5), HadGEM2-ES, and their emulations show more patchy behavior, i.e., locally more confined variability, than CanESM2 and MPI-ESM-LR.

-275 Time series of emulations and ESM test runs averaged over global land, CEU, and SSA highlight the emulators capability to reproduce regionally characteristic behaviour of the climate system (Fig. 5).
-These regions differ in terms of warming trend and variability around this trend.
+Time series of emulations and ESM test runs averaged over global land, CEU, and SSA highlight the emulators' capability to reproduce the regionally characteristic behavior of the climate system (Fig. 5).
+These regions differ in terms of the warming trend and variability around this trend.
 The variability is smallest on the global scale since local anomalies tend to average out globally.
-In CEU, the warming rate as well as the variability are larger than in SSA.
+In CEU, the warming rate and the variability are larger than in SSA.